The role of a councillor

 • You have been convicted of a criminal offence and sentenced to more than three months imprisonment within the past five years

-• You have incurred illegal expenditure (when acting as a Councillor) of over £2,000 and have been found guilty of corrupt or illegal practices under the Representation of the Peoples Act 1983
+• You have incurred illegal expenditure (when acting as a councillor) of over £2,000 and have been found guilty of corrupt or illegal practices under the Representation of the Peoples Act 1983

 When are the next local elections held?

-Local elections are currently held in Warrington on an all-out basis every four years, with all 58 Council seats up for re-election.
+Local elections are currently held in Warrington on an all-out basis every four years, with all 58 council seats up for re-election.
 The next election scheduled to take place in May 2024.
 When standing for election you will need to consider whether you wish to stand as an Independent candidate, or as a candidate for a registered political party.

 To stand as a candidate you need to: